 Representing all renewable energy technologies of all sizes, and a variety of stakeholders from independent developers to transmission utilities, provided Gabrielle with both detailed understanding of and interaction in local and state energy market issues as well as regional energy planning issues.
 Her experience in working with federal and local delegates on energy-related issues makes her frequently sought out as a presenter and speaker for energy conferences, debates and educational forums.
 Previously, she was a Program Manager at Vermont Energy Investment Corporation where she managed a variety of innovative programs including the Vermont Renewable Energy Incentive Program, Efficiency Vermont’s Community Energy Project, Efficiency Vermont’s Biomass Incentive Development and Green Mountain Power’s School Photovoltaic Challenge.
 She is the founder and a board member of the Renewable Energy Vermont Education Fund and serves on the Burlington Electric Commission.

-Dan specializes in the design, planning and administration of commercial and industrial energy efficiency programs, with a particular emphasis on lighting technologies.
-His program design experience spans multiple service delivery paths (custom, prescriptive, midstream, upstream, direct install) and project types (retrofit, equipment replacement, new construction).
-He has consulted on hundreds of commercial efficiency projects and speaks nationally on program design and best practices.
-Dan is a licensed Professional Engineer (PE) and is Lighting Certified (LC).
+Dan specializes in the design, planning and administration of commercial and industrial energy efficiency programs, with an emphasis on lighting technologies.
+His program design experience spans multiple service delivery paths and program types.
+He has consulted on hundreds of commercial efficiency projects across numerous jurisdictions and speaks nationally on program design, industry standards, and lighting technology.
+Dan is a licensed Professional Engineer (PE) in the State of Vermont, is a Certified Energy Manager (CEM), and is Lighting Certified (LC).